-This February, the notorious Noma resurrects itself, returning in all its landmark magnificence.
-Unless you caught the restaurant the first time round – or their shock Mexico pop-up last year – Noma is all but a distant delicious fantasy you heard about but thought you’d never experience.
-Until now.
-Foodies the world over are fawning over the arrival of Noma 2.0.
+This year the notorious Noma resurrected itself, returning in all its landmark magnificence.
+But unless you’re one of the lucky few who managed to secure a seat at the restaurant the first time round – or their shock Mexico pop-up last year – Noma is likely little more than a distant (albeit delicious) fantasy.

-A seemingly endless taster menu served amidst a room filled with olive trees that are kept remarkably alive and perky throughout the winter in the city centre.
-The experience will completely wow you.
-Keeping to a seasonal theme, the autumn menu we tried was monumental and included veal cheeks, buttery tarragon scallops, some truffle appearances to keep any fine diner glowing with glee, plus the sweetest milk chocolate and pear. hostvakst.dk/host
+A seemingly endless taster menu served in a room filled with olive trees that are kept remarkably alive and perky throughout winter in the city centre.
+Keeping to a seasonal theme, the autumn menu we tried was monumental and included veal cheeks, buttery tarragon scallops, some truffle appearances to keep any fine diner glowing with glee, plus the sweetest milk chocolate and pear.
+Book here.

-The little baby sibling of CPH Italian staple Famo, with unpretentious and surprisingly light and consistently seasonal fare that almost always includes fennel, tartare and a pumpkin ravioli in winter that will stay in your mind forever.
+The little baby sibling of CPH Italian staple Famo, with unpretentious and surprisingly light and consistently seasonal fare.
 The decor is minimalist Scandi, light and bright and you’re set in fancy, shiny Frederiksberg, where I like to believe Mads Mikkelsen lives and thrives.
 It’s the ideal place for aperitifs through to digestifs or even just coffees and dessert.
 Nothing is too heavy, except the osteria’s locally-famed tiramisu which actually kept me awake like an espresso martini would.
-Dolce. famo.dk/carne
+Dolce.
+Book here.

 Another day, another exceptional trattoria in the world’s happiest city.
 It’s not just another though, it’s kinda the best the city has to offer.
 Book in advance.
-Stylishly named after the predecessor of house and techno, here you are likely to learn an important Danish drinking lesson: that neither Champagne, Crémant, Cava and Prosecco aren’t the sparkling wines du jour but Lambrusco.
+Stylishly named after the predecessor of house and techno, here you are likely to learn an important Danish drinking lesson: that neither Champagne, Crémant, Cava and Prosecco are the sparkling wines du jour, but Lambrusco.
 Yes.
 Pair your unlikely bubbles with homemade al dente pasta to die for and sardines, melty carpaccio with asparagus and incredible burrata.
-This Vesterbro establishment is one for a hot date or birthday. italodisco.dk
+This Vesterbro establishment is one for a hot date or birthday.
+Book here.